-Requirement Method of inspection Reason for failure Check valve to be incorporated in the fill line between the fill isolation valve Visual inspection Note: Do not look directly into the Check valve missing/not fitted and the blanking cap. fill line, use an alternative method of inspection such as a mirror.
+Requirement Method of inspection Reason for failure Check valve to be incorporated in the Visual inspection Check valve missing/not fitted fill line between the fill isolation valve and the blanking cap.
+Note: Do not look directly into the fill line, use an alternative method of inspection such as a mirror.